|Here I am with Nancy Andrews|

 - Were you one of the Apple Scruffs?
 No. Unfortunately I was not yet born when the Apple Scruffs were hanging around 3 Savile Row and EMI.

 - How many times have you met the Beatles?
 Zero.
 I personally have never met one of the Beatles.
 I still have hope that someday I will.
-I have seen Paul in concert four times (one time he read my sign during the concert) and Ringo in concert three times (and he pointed to me!).
+I have seen Paul in concert 7 times (one time he read my sign during the concert) and Ringo in concert 4 times (and he pointed to me!).
 I have met tons of Beatles related people, including Pete Best.

 - Where do you get all these photos?
 If I gave away all my secrets, then everyone would know where to find them.
 I get the photos from a variety of places.
 As I said, I have been collecting photos online since 1996, so I have a large amount of Beatles photos on discs from way back.
 I also scan every book and magazine that I own.
 I am good at doing online searches and find a variety of rare photos on the Internet.
 I also look through online auctions (current and old ones), blogs, facebooks, myspace, flickr, tumblr, google images, stock photos sights, newspaper archives and anywhere else that might have Beatles photos with fans.

 - How much money do you make off this blog?
-I decided when I started this blog in 2009 that I wasn't going to have ads or make money in anyway off this blog.
+I decided when I started this blog in 2009 that I wasn't going to have ads or make money in any way off this blog.
 It didn't seem fair to me that I was using photos and stories that were other people's and making money off of it.
 If anything I spend a ton of money on this blog.
 While the site itself is free on blogger, I spend hundreds of dollars on magazines, books, photos, and a variety of things just for the purpose of posting them on this blog.
-I will admit that I have received 3 free Beatles books and 1 free DVD and free shipping because of this blog.
+I will admit that I have received and a handful of free Beatles books, a DVD and a few other Beatles things plus free shipping because of this blog.

 - Hey!
 You have my photo on this blog!
 I never told you that you could do that!
 I want it removed!
 Where did you find it!
 I could sue you! *sigh* I hate emails like this and they make me cry.
 I am sorry if I make anyone upset by sharing their Beatles photo.
 That is never my intention.
 I post photos here for educational and historical purposes and never to make money.
 If you see a photo that belongs to you, please please please do not file a formal complaint until you speak to me about it.
 I will promptly act on all requests to remove photos from the blog.
 Your photo will be moved into a file on a flash drive called "not to share online" so that I don't accidentally share it again.
 I try to locate the photographers or copyright holders and ask for permission whenever I can.
 I don't always succeed and I just go ahead and post the photo anyway.
 I have learned that about 95% of the people do not mind and actual are happy to share their photo.
 But about 5% are angry about it.
 If you are in that 5% please think about why it makes you angry.
 Are you trying to make money off of your Beatles photos?
 That is understandable.
 Let us know when your photos are available to purchase.
 Also please remember that if you took a photo of the Beatles and ever shared it with anyone, then it is out there in the public.
 People have made copies upon copies over the years of great photos and passed them around in the pen pal circles.
 One of those copies somehow got into my hands and I shard it.
 That is most likely what happened.